-The management earnings adjusted for non-recurring costs increased compared with the third quarter of 2018 by 59 percent to 658.
-In addition to costs for the repayment of loans, the non-recurring costs include SEK 10m in the cost for transition to renewable energy and SEK 10m for central administration.
-The strong net operating income combined with ever lower financial expenses is the main factor behind the strong increase in profit from property management.
+The management earnings adjusted for non-recurring costs increased, compared with 2018, by 73 per cent to SEK 945m (468).
+In addition to costs for the repayment of loans, the non-recurring costs include SEK 10m in costs for the transition to renewable energy and SEK 10m for central administration.
+The strong net operating income combined with ever lower financial expenses are the main factors behind the strong increase in management earnings.

 BBB+ RATING FOCUS IN THE NEXT 12 MONTHS

 We are focusing on achieving a BBB+ rating in the next 12 months, which is a prerequisite for strong growth.
 In the long term, the goal is to achieve an A- rating.

 We continued to strengthen equity, by SEK 20 billion during the year.
 Calculated on our earning capacity on a 12-month rolling basis, the interest coverage ratio ends up at a multiple of 4.3.
 At the end of the year our net debt proforma, adjusted for upcoming property divestments, through total capital in accordance with S&P’s definition amounted to 54 per cent.

 SUSTAINABILITY – A CENTRAL PART OF OUR BUSINESS MODEL

 Sustainability is a natural part of SBB’s business model and SBB strives to be the most sustainable property company in the world.
 In order to achieve this, SBB launched Vision 2030 which sets out clear goals.
 The overall goals presented in Vision 2030 are:

 - Govern the company’s operations in line with the UN global sustainable goals; (5), (7), (8), (11), (13), (15).

 - 100 per cent climate neutral by 2030.